Resource Embedding

 Many-to-many relationships

 The join table determines many-to-many relationships.
 It must contain foreign keys to other two tables and they must be part of its composite key.
+In the sample film database, roles is taken as a join table.

 create table roles(